 Metropolitan Nicholas, a native of New Jersey, and a graduate of Holy Trinity Seminary in Jordanville, NY, was for years cell attendant to Metropolitan Laurus, former First Hierarch of ROCOR.
 As a deacon based at Jordanville, he accompanied Metropolitan Laurus to events marking restoration of communion between ROCOR and the Moscow Patriarchate, ending the division begun in the Bolshevik era.
 After his spouse reposed in the Lord, he became caretaker of the Kursk-Root Icon of the Mother of God, and accompanied the icon on travels to Churches and Monasteries around the world.
 In 2014 he was elected Bishop of Manhattan and was tonsured a monk and made an archimandrite.
 In 2022 he became Head of the Chancery of the Primate of ROCOR, and later that year was elected First Hierarch to succeed the reposed Metropolitan Hilarion of blessed memory.

-Father Paul Siewers, Ph.D. was ordained to the Priesthood by Bishop Luke of Holy Trinity Monastery, in 2023.
-Before that, he had been mission Deacon since 2020, and earlier Reader and then Subdeacon, and founding Warden.
-He is a graduate of the St. John of Kronstadt Pastoral School of the ROCOR Archdiocese of Chicago.
-Former Urban Affairs writer for the Chicago Sun-Times, he is faculty adviser to the Orthodox Christian community at Bucknell University, where he also is Associate Professor of Literature and teaches and publishes on topics related to Christian literature.
-He facilitates the Orthodox community Bible study in Lewisburg.
-He lives with his wife Matushka Olga and their sons in Lewisburg, and blogs at ecosemiotics.com.
+Priest Paul Siewers, Ph.D. was ordained to the Priesthood by Bishop Luke of Holy Trinity Monastery, in 2023.
+Before that, he had been mission Deacon since 2020, and, earlier, Reader and then Subdeacon, as wekk as founding Warden, at St. John's.
+He is a graduate of the St. John of Kronstadt Pastoral School of the ROCOR Archdiocese of Chicago, and trained liturgically at Holy Trinity Monastery and Seminary in Jordanville, NY.
+Former Urban Affairs writer for the Chicago Sun-Times, he is Orthodox Christian Chaplain at Bucknell University, where he also is Associate Professor of Literature, and teaches and publishes on topics related to Christian literature.
+He has helped organize scholarly conferences on Orthodoxy and culture, edits the Paideia Review (an Orthodox journal on culture), and facilitates the Orthodox community Bible study in Lewisburg.
+He lives with his wife Matushka Olga (who works for the Mifflinburg School District) and their sons in Lewisburg, and blogs at ecosemiotics.com.
+You can reach him at 570-863-9039.

 Phone: (570)863-9039